-There is plenty of research to support re-modeling homes for seniors.
-According to the CDC, more than 1 in 4 American over the age of 65 have fallen while at home.
-Falls are more likely within homes that do not offer physical supports such as non-slip rugs.
-Similarly, senior re-modeling is a growing market within the construction field; nearly 7000 contractors in 2002 became certified in remodeling homes for the elderly, and the number is growing every year as the public realizes the many benefits it has to offer.
-Kris Lindahl Real Estate has created a room by room guide to detail what improvements may be beneficial as well as helpful tips to minimize fall risks and increase accessibility.
-Full guide can be found here.
+When it comes to remodeling homes for seniors, there is plenty of research to support you.
+According to the CDC, 1 in 4 seniors over the age of 65 have fallen while at home each year.
+Falls are more likely within homes that don’t offer physical supports such as non-slip rugs.
+Similarly, senior remodeling is a growing market within the construction field.
+The number of contractors certified in remodeling homes for the elderly grows each year as the public realizes the many benefits they have to offer.
+Kris Lindahl Real Estate created a room-by-room guide beneficial improvements and helpful tips to minimize fall risks and increase accessibility.

-With so many options for support from remodeling and home health to senior living, it is important to understand the costs, benefits, and lifestyles these offer.
+With so many options for support, from remodeling and home health to senior living, it’s important to understand the costs, benefits, and lifestyles each of these options offer.
 After all, the most important thing is to ensure the comfort and safety of those you love.
-For recommendations for realtors, repairs, home health, or senior living options in your area, please reach out to a Commonwealth community near you.